trdroid/Android-Examples/Services/README.md

 ## NonSticky Services

-When a Service returns the nonsticky flag, Service.START_NOT_STICKY, from its onStartCommand() method, Android does not restart the Service ONLY if there are no pending intents.
-This means to say that Android will restart the Service if there are any pending intents for the Service.
+When a Service returns the nonsticky flag, Service.START_NOT_STICKY, from its onStartCommand() method, Android restarts the Service ONLY if there were any pending intents before the service was taken down.

 ## Sticky Services